 Heinzerling has received the Georgetown President’s Award for Distinguished Scholar-Teachers and the Frank F. Flegal faculty teaching award at Georgetown Law.
 She is a former public member of the Administrative Conference of the United States and a former chair of the board of the Center for Science in the Public Interest.

-After finishing law school, where she served as editor-in-chief of the University of Chicago Law Review, Professor Heinzerling clerked for Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit and Justice William J. Brennan, Jr., of the U.S. Supreme Court.
-She was a Skadden Fellow at Business & Professional People for the Public Interest, in Chicago, and for three years practiced environmental law in the Massachusetts Attorney General’s office.
+After finishing law school, where she served as editor-in-chief of the University of Chicago Law Review, Heinzerling clerked for Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit and Justice William J. Brennan, Jr., of the U.S. Supreme Court.
+She was one of the inaugural Skadden Fellows, worked at Business and Professional People for the Public Interest in Chicago, and practiced environmental law in the Massachusetts Attorney General’s office for three years.

-While at Georgetown, Professor Heinzerling has continued to litigate cases in environmental law.
+In her time at Georgetown, Heinzerling has continued to litigate cases in environmental law.
 Most prominently, she served as lead author of the winning briefs in Massachusetts v.
-EPA, in which the Supreme Court held that the Clean Air Act gives EPA the authority to regulate greenhouse gases.
-A 2009 survey of over 400 environmental lawyers and law professors ranked this case as the most significant case in all of environmental law.
+EPA.
+A survey of over 400 environmental lawyers and law professors ranked this case as the most significant case in environmental law.

 Heinzerling also previously served as senior climate policy counsel to the administrator of the EPA and as associate administrator of the EPA’s Office of Policy.
 In 2008, she served as a member of President Obama’s EPA transition team.

 Heinzerling holds an A.B. from Princeton University and a J.D. from the University of Chicago.